KathrynHazuka/NagScreenRemoval/README.md

 # NagScreenRemoval
-nag screen removal extension for Opera, Firefox, Chrome.
+Nag screen removal extension for Opera, Firefox, and Chrome.